sergiodxa/remix-auth/CONTRIBUTING.md

 - Reference issues: "Fixes #123" when applicable.
 - Avoid adding dependencies unless discussed.

+## Maintenance Notes

+- I may prioritize sponsor-impacting issues/PRs, but non-sponsored contributions are welcome and appreciated.
+- Large or breaking changes should be discussed first to avoid wasted effort.

 ## Creating a Strategy

 Strategies are published as separate packages.
-Official strategies:
+Official Remix Auth strategies:

 - [FormStrategy](https://github.com/sergiodxa/remix-auth-form)
 - [OAuth2Strategy](https://github.com/sergiodxa/remix-auth-oauth2)

-If you build a custom strategy and want to share it, please publish it yourself.
+If you build a custom Remix Auth strategy and want to share it, please publish it yourself.
 Recommended checklist:

 - **Types**: Ship full TypeScript typings.
 - **ESM**: Export ESM and point `exports` correctly.